-- Are able to work another job matching your skills
+- You are available to work at another job matching your skills.

-- Worked for a company that paid unemployment taxes
+- You worked for a company that paid unemployment taxes.

-- Earned enough money to qualify for unemployment
+- You earned enough money to qualify for benefits.

-Being pregnant in and of itself does not affect your eligibility; it is a violation of federal and state law to deny a claimant eligibility for unemployment on account of pregnancy.
+It is a violation of federal law to deny a claimant eligibility for unemployment benefits on account of pregnancy.
 In fact, a woman applying for benefits should not be asked whether she is expecting.

 Disclosing Your Pregnancy

-If your unemployment claim is denied, you will be able to appeal a denial of benefits.
+If your unemployment claim is denied, you can appeal a denial of benefits.

-It is unlawful under the Pregnancy Discrimination Act of 1978 to fire an employee because of pregnancy.
-If fired while pregnant for other reasons, however, the Family Medical Leave Act (FMLA) protects your right to collect unemployment.
+It is illegal under the Pregnancy Discrimination Act of 1978 to fire an employee because she is pregnant.
+If you are pregnant and are fired for other reasons, the Family Medical Leave Act (FMLA) protects your right to collect unemployment benefits.